 Now here's a bit of a food confession, but I'm not really a fan of sweet soft pretzels.
 The aroma of buttery sugary cinnamon pretzel sweetness that never fails to radiate from soft pretzel booths at the mall?
 Not a siren song for me.
 Nine times out of ten my pretzel cravings lean savory, with that classic pretzel crust, sprinkling of coarse salt, and plenty of coarse ground mustard or creamy smoked gouda dip for dunking.
 I could make a meal out of them!

 Homemade soft pretzels seem like more work than homemade bread.
 And while that's sort of true, the ingredients and steps are essentially the same until we get right to the end.

-After that, the dough is left to rise until it has doubled in size, or about one hour.
-When I make bread in bowls that don’t have inner marking for quantities, I like to take a quick picture with my phone of the dough at the beginning, and then use that to compare when the dough looks to be about 2x the size.
-That’s probably overkill, but I like that extra bit of assurance that everything is on track.
+Let this ball of dough rise until it has doubled in size, or about one hour.
+When I make bread in bowls that don't have inner marking for quantities, I like to take a quick picture with my phone of the dough at the beginning, and then use that to compare when the dough looks to be about double in size.
+That's probably overkill, but I like that extra bit of assurance that everything is on track.

 - 10 cups water

 - ⅔ cup baking soda

 - Olive oil for brushing

 - Coarse kosher salt or pretzel salt, for sprinkling